Have you ever tried a new recipe, and when you excitedly ask your best friend how it tastes, they only say, “Great!”

 Tip: When a customer gives you feedback, explain how you plan to solve their issue.
 Thank them for the feedback, letting them know you hear them loud and clear.
 You could even send them a gift card to your business to express your gratitude.

 How to obtain honest feedback from your customers

 How do you know what your customers need?
 As long as you are using the correct channels, finding the answer can be as easy as asking.

 Getting honest feedback may be tough because it takes time out of a customer’s day.
 This is why you must make the process as easy and as fast as possible.
 It also helps to offer an incentive along with your request for feedback.
 The incentive could be a discount or complimentary product or service from your business.

-Here are some of the best channels to ask for reviews and customer feedback:
+Here are some of the best channels to ask for reviews and feedback from your customers:

 Take the good with the bad

 The hardest aspect of collecting honest feedback is accepting criticism.
 Chances are, you’re going to get some less-than-ideal reviews.
 Also, review sites can become a place for angry customers to vent about their bad experience without holding back.